 Open classes can also be divided according to the age of the horse.

-Within the open division are levels: Rookie, Green, Progressive and Open.
+Within the open division are levels: Rookie, Level 1, Level 2 and Level 3.
 These are based on the horse's achievements.

 For open division halter and cattle events, classes are leveled by the exhibitor's record.
-Those levels are: Rookie, Novice, Intermediate and Open.
+Those levels are: Rookie, Level 1, Level 2 and Level 3.

 To learn more about these levels, determine your specific level and find out how the levels group horses and riders with similar skill and experience levels for competition, visit www.aqha.com/leveling.